Career Change Considerations

 I also advise people to take a really close look at their personal value system.
 What is important to them?
 Time with family?
 Money?
 Recognition? etc. How does their choice "fit" with their values?

-Then it comes down to truth?
+Then it comes down to truth.
 What are your competencies for this job?
-Get some reliable feedback, take the wide variety of tests, look at the functional business tasks, accountabilities, soft skills, companies standards along with the academic requirements.
-Before you make the move prepare, prepare,prepare.
+Get some reliable feedback, take a wide variety of tests, look at the functional business tasks, accountabilities, soft skills, company standards along with the academic requirements.
+Before you make the move, prepare, prepare, prepare.

 And this may be the reason that successful career changes are a challenge.